adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 	  <div class="someModule-someOtherComponent"></div>
 	</div>

 These classes are isolated to the module.
-They enable you to style these components with how ever many media queries you need.
+They enable us to style these components how ever we need to, and using media queries where necessary.

 *Think about how valuable a responsive grid system is.
-A visual layout should adapt to the content, not the other way around.
-The content should not adapt to a predefined responsive grid.
-That's poor design.*
+A visual layout should adapt to the content, not the other way around.*

 ## 2. Because styles change due to state